-Full governing body meeting The report should be comprehensive and cover all the points above.
+Full governing The report should be comprehensive and cover all the points above.
 This will be the evidence governors will need to determine whether there is a need to make changes to the staffing structure.
 The report will also subsequently be provided to unions during formal consultation (Step 6).
 Without this report and the information it contains, subsequent actions taken when following the policy will be weakened and open to challenge.

 It should be noted that it is not appropriate for governors to agree selection criteria for identifying staff for redundancy so this should not be included in the report.

 The report must be given to governors and directly affected staff at least seven working days in advance of the full governing body meeting.
 A copy must be made available for all other school staff to view at the same time, for example on the staff notice board or on staff intranet pages.
 A copy should also be sent to any member of staff on maternity leave or sickness absence, as well as those absent for any other reason (for example on secondment).

 A template/example report, which includes further information on each of the bullet points above, is included in the restructures and reductions toolkit in the Manual of Personnel Practice.

-Attendance at the full governing body meeting Those staff who are directly affected by the proposals may attend the full governing body meeting or send a representative.
+Attendance at the full governingThose staff who are directly affected by the proposals may attend the full governing body meeting or send a representative.
 Staff may make representations to governors on the proposals.
 After making representations they must withdraw from the meeting to allow governors to deliberate and make a decision on the proposals.

-You must communicate the governors' decision to all staff on the next working day.
+You must communicate the governors' decision to all staff on the next working

+Contents of report (in cases of an increase in value of a TLR payment currently in the staffing structure, or introduction of a new TLR (including TLR3) or introduction of a new post) day.
 You can use model letter A, B or C (as applicable) to confirm the outcome to staff in writing.
 The model letters can be found in the restructures and reductions toolkit in the Manual of Personnel Practice.
-Step 5: Determine the selection process If the governing body approves in principle the proposals to restructure, the manager must determine (if applicable) the selection criteria which will be used and prepare paperwork to be provided to staff prior to the formal consultation meeting with unions.
-The selection process to be used depends on the type of proposals being made, as follows: • Reduction in hours (or full time equivalents) from a particular category of staff: The manager must ask all staff in the particular category to complete a skills audit questionnaire which asks for evidence that the employee meets a defined set of criteria.
-The manager must set the criteria using the appropriate model selection criteria and must seek advice on the proposed criteria from Education Personnel Services before sharing them with staff and/or their representatives.